-Besides the well known retransmission timeout the TCP standard [RFC0793] defines two more timeouts: the user timeout and the time-wait timeout.
+Besides the well known retransmission timeout the TCP standard [RFC0793] defines other timeouts.
 This section lists documents that deals with TCP's various timouts.

 RFC 5482 S: "TCP User Timeout Option" (June 2009)

 As a local per-connection parameter the TCP user timeout controls how long transmitted data may remain unacknowledged before a connection is forcefully closed.
 This document [RFC5482] specifies the TCP User Timeout Option that allows one end of a TCP connection to advertise its current user timeout value.
 This information provides advice to the other end of the TCP connection to adapt its user timeout accordingly.